usyd-blockchain/vandal/README.md

 # Vandal

 Vandal is a static program analysis framework for Ethereum smart contract bytecode.
-It decompiles EVM bytecode or disassembly to an equivalent intermediate representation, including the contract's control flow graph.
+It decompiles EVM bytecode or disassembly to an equivalent intermediate representation that encodes contract's control flow graph.
 This representation removes all stack operations and thereby exposes data dependencies which are otherwise obscured.
 This information is then fed, with a Datalog specification, into an analysis engine for the extraction of program properties.

-Vandal provides a platform for detecting potential security vulnerabilities in compiled contract bytecode, and supports rapid development of prototyping of new vulnerability specifications written in Datalog.
+Vandal was developed as a platform for detecting potential security vulnerabilities in compiled contract bytecode, and supports rapid development and prototyping of new vulnerability specifications written in Datalog.
-In a similar fashion, smart contract logic can be more conveniently inspected and analysed in other areas, such as correctness and efficiency.
+However, this approach is more general: using Vandal, it is possible to construct arbitrary program analyses over the intermediate representation of a contract.
+Vandal includes a static program analysis library that predefines many useful Datalog relations.

 ## Requirements